roku674/landbruget.dk/backend/pipelines/README.md

 We'll use our existing pipelines (CHR and Svineflytning) as examples while keeping the guidance applicable to all source types.

+We recommend using `uv` for faster Python package management and virtual environments.
+You can install it following the official `uv` documentation and use it for dependency installation and environment setup.

 ## Pipeline Structure

 Each pipeline should follow this standard directory structure: